 Adult Attention Deficit Hyperactivity Disorder (ADHD) Service

-Attention deficit hyperactivity disorder (ADHD) is a behavioural disorder that includes symptoms such as inattentiveness, hyperactivity and impulsiveness.
-These tend to be noticed and diagnosed during childhood.
+Attention deficit hyperactivity disorder (ADHD) is a developmental disorder that is characterised by symptoms such as inattention, hyperactivity and impulsiveness.
+These should be present before the age of 12 years and the diagnosis is often made in childhood.

 For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment to the Adult ADHD Service if:

-- your symptoms cannot be explained by a mental health condition
+- your symptoms cannot be explained by another mental health condition

-- your symptoms significantly affect your day-to-day life – for example, if you're underachieving at work or find intimate relationships difficult
+- your symptoms significantly affect your day-to-day life – for example, if you're underachieving at work or in education, and find maintaining relationships difficult.

-You may also be referred to a specialist if you had ADHD as a child or young person and your symptoms are now causing moderate or severe functional impairment.
+You may also be referred to a specialist if you had ADHD as a child or young person and your symptoms are still causing moderate or severe functional impairment.

-As part of your assessment, the specialist will ask about your present symptoms.
-However, under current diagnostic guidelines, a diagnosis of ADHD in adults cannot be confirmed unless your symptoms have been present from childhood.
+Prior to your assessment, the specialist will ask you and a family / friend to complete pre-assessment questionnaires about your past and present symptoms.
+The subsequent Adult ADHD assessment will cover all apsects of your life and relate to the DSM V diagnostic criteria.
+The diagnosis of ADHD in adults cannot be confirmed unless your symptoms have been present from childhood.

-Once referred to the service by your GP, you will be sent an appointment to attend an assessment clinic.
-We hold clinics on a Tuesday and patients are seen by appointment only at the Praze Surgery, Camborne.
+Once referred to the service by your GP, you will be added to our waiting list.
+Prior to an assessment clinic appointment being arranged, we will ask you to complete some baseline questionnaires.
+We hold assessment clinics on a Tuesday and patients are seen by appointment only at the Praze Surgery, Camborne.